LeSean Thomas: Career

-In October, Thomas partnered with Crunchyroll for an exclusive deal to co-produce his original anime creation Children of Ether, released in 300 theaters, July 26 as part of Crunchyroll's Anime Movie Night event.
-It was released on-platform shortly afterwards.
+In October, Thomas partnered with Crunchyroll for a deal to co-produce an animated short film, Children of Ether.
+It was released in 300 theaters on July 26, 2017 as part of Crunchyroll's Anime Movie Night event, and on-platform shortly afterwards.

-In August 2017, it was announced that Cannon Busters was acquired by streaming giant Netflix to be co-produced by Satelight and Japanese anime studio Yumeta Company as a 12-episode mini-series and was originally set for a March 2019 release.
-In July 2019, it was announced at Anime Expo that Cannon Busters was confirmed for a launch on the streaming service in August 2019.
+In August 2017, it was announced that Cannon Busters was acquired by the video streaming company Netflix to be co-produced by Satelight and Japanese anime studio Yumeta Company as a 12-episode mini-series and was originally set for a March 2019 release.
+Cannon Busters launched for streaming in August 2019.

-On November 8, 2018, Netflix announced Yasuke, an anime original fantasy series created, directed and executive-produced by Thomas, which is inspired by the historical African samurai Yasuke who served Oda Nobunaga in the late 1500s, featuring Oscar-nominated actor Lakeith Stanfield (Atlanta, Get Out, Sorry to Bother You and Knives Out) as the lead voice of Yasuke and served as an executive producer alongside Grammy Award-winning artist, Flying Lotus, who produced the music as well and also served as an executive producer.
+On November 8, 2018, Netflix announced Yasuke, an anime original fantasy series created, directed and executive-produced by Thomas.
+It is inspired by the historical African samurai Yasuke who served Oda Nobunaga in the late 1500s.
+It features actor Lakeith Stanfield as the voice of Yasuke.
+The artist Flying Lotus worked on the music and served as co-executive producer.
 Animation production was handled by Japanese animation house, MAPPA.
 Yasuke was released on April 29, 2021.

-On November 17, 2021, Netflix's Yasuke was nominated for Best Main Title in the TV show/ Limited Series Category at the 12th Hollywood Music in Media Awards.

-On January 19, 2022, Netflix's Yasuke was nominated for Outstanding Animated Series for the 53rd NAACP Image Awards.